secret-scanning-sig/research/generic-pattern-format/README.md

 ### Pattern Format Selection

-After selecting the targets and process for picking a regex formats, I began looking at existing wide spread detection formats like Sigma and Yara for inspiration for the format.
+After selecting the targets and process for picking a regex formats, I began looking at existing wide spread detection formats like Sigma and YARA for inspiration for the format.

 I decided to start with a format that is specific, typed, and declarative to make it easier to translate.
-I also chose TOML since it is compact, simple, and makes escaping more complicated strings easier with tripple single quotes.
+I also chose TOML since it is compact, simple, and makes escaping more complicated strings easier with triple single quotes.

 ```toml
 # Field Constraints: